 - Mitigation of traffic impacts may be required in order to address the negative impacts of traffic generation arising from development proposals.
 Such mitigation measures could include the requirement for improved facilities for pedestrians, cyclists and public transport in the area, and will be secured by legal agreements linked to planning permissions granted. - 2.
 Where a Transport Assessment (or equivalent) is required to support a planning application, this must evaluate the effects of additional traffic movements generated by the development on the core local road network comprising Market Street, Burnley Road, Bury Road, Bolton Road North, Rochdale Road, and Blackburn Road.
-Such traffic analysis must also evaluate the impact of additional traffic movements on/off these major thoroughfares. - 3.
-Given Upon the request of the Local Planning Authority, and given the proximity of the Strategic Road Network, any development proposal within the Neighbourhood Area that would be expected to generate more than 30 two-way vehicle trips per day should include within the accompanying Transport Assessment an assessment of the impact of traffic generated at the M66 junctions 0 and 1 with the A56.
+Such traffic analysis must also evaluate the impact of additional traffic flows on/off these major thoroughfares. - 3.
+Given the proximity of the Strategic Road Network, any development proposal within the Neighbourhood Area that would be expected to generate more than 30 two-way vehicle trips per day should include within the accompanying Transport Assessment an assessment of the impact of traffic generated at the M66 junctions 0 and 1 with the A56.